find your perfect LLM program

 Search our Database of over 2500 Courses

-Choosing the right referee for your LLM reference letter
+Choosing the right referee for your LLM degree reference letter

 Your referee should provide a professional email address.
 If it’s an academic reference then the email address should be that of your referee’s academic institution.
 Likewise, for an employment reference the email address should be a work address.
 References using your referee’s personal email address such as gmail, hotmail, yahoo etc, are not likely to be taken as seriously.